 I have found IDLA and USDLA a great way to connect with other professionals who share the same struggles and issues and use these connections to problem-solve and share resources.
 I haven’t found a single member yet who isn’t willing to share and lend a hand when asked.
 It’s a great organization!

-Dr. Devrim Ozdemir is the current president of IDLA and an experienced scholar in the field of instructional design and technology.
-He is currently the instructional design coordinator at Des Moines University.
-Devrim has more than a decade of experience in higher education.
-His work revolves around designing and developing efficient instructional systems and strategies which will bring the most quality with least resources.
-Throughout his career in higher education, Dr. Ozdemir has worked in many different roles.
-As both an expert leader and team member in many projects, he has developed technical, educational, and administrative knowledge.
-He is a quick learner of emerging instructional technologies and a follower of innovative learning strategies.
-With higher education policies changing regularly and quickly, he understands the need to remain up-to-date through professional development and memberships.
-He is a current member of AERA, AECT, Online Learning Consortium, PODNetwork, USDLA, and the Iowa Distance Learning Association.
+I am the 2017-2018 president of IDLA and an experienced scholar in the field of instructional design and technology.
+I am currently the instructional design coordinator at Des Moines University.
+I have more than a decade of experience in higher education.
+My work revolves around designing and developing efficient instructional systems and strategies which will bring the most quality with least resources.
+Throughout my career in higher education, I have worked in many different roles.
+As both an expert leader and team member in many projects, I have developed technical, educational, and administrative knowledge.
+I am a quick learner of emerging instructional technologies and a follower of innovative learning strategies.
+With higher education policies changing regularly and quickly, I understand the need to remain up-to-date through professional development and memberships.
+I have been a member of AERA, AECT, Online Learning Consortium, PODNetwork, USDLA, and the Iowa Distance Learning Association.

-Dr. Ozdemir has designed and developed online courses since 2009.
-He has been a certified QualityMatters reviewer ensuring quality of all courses developed.
-As an active member in his field, Devrim has given more than 30 workshops focusing on different areas regarding distance learning.
+I have designed and developed online courses since 2009.
+I have been a certified QualityMatters reviewer ensuring quality of all courses developed.
+As an active member in his field, I have given more than 30 workshops focusing on different areas regarding distance learning.
 Some of the presentations include topics such as the development of systems and procedures for the quality assurance of online courses, the acquisition of state authorizations for distance education, the development of online competency-based degree programs.
-In addition, the development and implementation of a Massive Open Online Course, the coordination of distributed learning environments through Cisco Classrooms among multiple universities, the integration of learning analytics in online programs have also been presented.
-Lastly, areas of development include the development and implementation of electronic portfolio initiatives, the orientation of online students, and the orientation of adjunct faculty.
-Currently, Devrim is working on using and developing learning object repositories, the accreditation of online degree programs, curriculum development and evaluation of competency-based degree programs, and effective online adjunct faculty development.
-Beyond the presentations and workshop he has provided, Devrim is also an active scholar in the field.
-His publications include 7 journal articles and 3 book chapters.
+In addition, I have involved in the development and implementation of a Massive Open Online Course, the coordination of distributed learning environments through Cisco Classrooms among multiple universities, the integration of learning analytics in online programs Lastly, my experience also includes the development and implementation of electronic portfolio initiatives, the orientation of online students, and the orientation of adjunct faculty.
+Currently, I am working on using and developing learning object repositories, the accreditation of online degree programs, curriculum development and evaluation of competency-based degree programs, and effective online adjunct faculty development.
+Beyond the presentations and workshop he has provided, I am also an active scholar in the field.
+I have published 7 journal articles and 3 book chapters as of October 2017.

 My current position is Senior Online Instructional Designer for the School of Education at Drake University.
 I have been at Drake since 2006.
 Prior to coming to Drake, I worked as an Instructional Systems Designer developing web-based training for military and government clients.
 I also have experience in the K-12 world, as I worked as an elementary teacher for ten years, and I worked in the corporate world just prior.